naveens-github/java8/streams.md

      * Collection: A group of objects in a single entity.
      * Streams: used to process the objects from the collection.

+* Streams can used to process the data from collections and also used for group of elements & for arrays.

 ##### Most used methods in streams.
 * collect()
 * count()